intel-analytics/ipex-llm/docs/docs/APIGuide/Models/recommendation.md

 Analytics Zoo provides two Recommenders, including Wide and Deep (WND) model and Neural network-based Collaborative Filtering (NCF) model.
-Each model could be fed into NNFrames or BigDL Optimizer directly for training.
+Easy-to-use Keras-Style defined models which provides compile and fit methods for training.
+Alternatively, they could be fed into NNFrames or BigDL Optimizer.

 Recommenders can handle models with either explict or implicit feedback, given corresponding features.